gtk-rs/rustdoc-comments/gtk/vendor.md

 is present.
 Otherwise, they are overlayed on top of the content, as narrow indicators.

+Note that overlay scrolling can also be globally disabled, with the `Settings::gtk-overlay-scrolling` setting.

 Feature: `v3_16`

 <!-- trait ScrolledWindowExt::fn set_property_overlay_scrolling -->